Linda and Terry Jamison

 Linda and Terry Jamison (born January 12, 1955) are American identical twins based in Los Angeles, California who claim to be psychics.
 The Jamisons' predictions have been featured in tabloid newspapers, and they have appeared in various media.
-They claim to have channeled the spirits of dead celebrities and predicted future events such as the September 11 attacks, however critics question the accuracy of their predictions, as well as the reality of their claimed supernatural powers.
+They claim to have channeled the spirits of dead celebrities and predicted future events such as the September 11 attacks; however, critics have exposed the inaccuracy of many of their predictions.

 Education and background

 The Jamisons grew up in West Chester, Pennsylvania.
 Their parents, Jane and Philip Jamison, were writers and painters.
 The Jamisons attended Temple University, and later worked as painters and performance artists.
+They had moved to New York City originally and landed comedy roles on Saturday Night Live, playing a two headed housewife, before later moving to California.
+They would also perform music, comedy, dance and acrobatics in New York.

 Career as "The Psychic Twins"

 After leaving West Chester, the twins moved to Los Angeles and refocused their career as psychics, calling themselves "The Psychic Twins", reportedly charging more than $500 per person for psychic readings.
+They appeared in an episode of NBC's The Other Side in 1995 as their first psychic television appearance, with psychics interacting with guests.
+They have also appeared in ABC's Nightline Prime Beyond Belief Series, The View (ABC), Good Morning America (ABC), The Tyra Banks Show, the Oprah Winfrey Network and more where they did readings for guests.
 According to the Jamisons, they have predicted the future and contacted spirits of the dead, such as Lady Diana, Natalie Wood and Michael Jackson.

-The Jamisons predictions have often been featured in tabloid newspapers such as The Sun, and according to the Jamisons, they have made numerous appearances in print, television, and on stage with "major stars".
+The Jamisons predictions have often been featured in tabloid newspapers such as The Sun, film and entertainment magazine The Hollywood Reporter, radio shows such as Beyond the Gate, Coast to Coast AM, Wings of Love, Colette Baron-Reid Show CBS, and more.

 The Jamison twins maintain a YouTube channel on which YouTube stars Trisha Paytas and Shane Dawson have appeared.